MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/apply-filter.md

 #### Visualizations used as filters

-For a visualization used as a filter, you need its key from the dossier definition with the `MstrDossier.getDossierDefinition()` function.
+For a visualization used as a filter, you need its key from the dashboard definition with the `MstrDossier.getDossierDefinition()` function.
 Then you can manipulate the visualization used as a filter with `MstrDossier.applyFilter()` function as follows.
 After the function successfully returns, the elements of the visualization used as a filter are highlighted accordingly, and all embedded visualizations that are the targets of the visualization as the filter are refreshed to reflect the latest data.

 - attribute element selection